Business travel is important. Face-to-face requests are 34 times more powerful than a request sent over email (Harvard Business Review).

 No matter how digital our lives seem, we humans are social creatures.
 No wonder that business travel is forecasted to grow by analysts, corporate travel managers, and business travelers themselves.

 From business travel trends to industry disruptors, we’ve collected every business travel statistic for 2020.
+If you know what you are looking for, jump straight to stats on:

 Growth of business travel